christoshrousis/mutasaurus/README.md

 # Mutasaurus

-A Deno-native mutation testing library that helps you improve your test suite quality by automatically introducing mutations into your code.
+A Deno mutation testing library that helps you improve your test suite quality by introducing mutations into your code

 ## Features